doctolib/terraform-provider-elkaliases/website/docs/index.html.markdown

 The ElkAliases provider gives the ability to add aliases to index and data-stream to a ElasticSearch server

-With the current provider from elasticstack, the only place where it is possible to declare aliases is in the index template creation.
+With the current provider from elasticstack, there is no solution to [add aliases to an existing index](https://github.com/elastic/terraform-provider-elasticstack/issues/285).
-This approach doesn't allow us to add aliases to indexes that are already created, since the template is used only at the creation of a new index and doesn't apply to already existing ones.
-To solve this problem, we have created this provider, which enables you through the `elkaliases_index_aliases` resource to add aliases to existing indices.
+To solve this problem, we have created this provider, which enables you through the `elkaliases_index_aliases` resource to add aliases to existing index.

 Use the navigation to the left to read about the available resources.